trapti1410/pina-colada/readme.md

 You can now visit the site at [http://localhost:8000](http://localhost:8000)

-### Prerequisites on Windows
+### Prerequisites

+#### Windows
 * Install [Git (and Git Bash)](https://git-scm.com/download/win).
 * Install [XAMPP for Windows](https://www.apachefriends.org/index.html).
 * Install [Composer](https://getcomposer.org/doc/00-intro.md#installation-windows).
 * Install [Node and NPM](https://nodejs.org/en/)

-After installing all the above, please close and reopen all terminals (or just reboot your system)
+After installing all the above, please close and reopen all terminals (or just reboot your system).
+All the commands above can be run in "Git BASH", when launched as Administrator.